SAP/ui5-uiveri5/docs/design/suites.md

                     SomeControl.spec.js
 ```

-### Suite file - NOT IMPLEMENTED YET
+### Suite File - NOT IMPLEMENTED YET

-Suite file is actually a node module that is "required" from the uiveri5 runtime so it could contain JS code to evaluate some conditions when preparing the list of specs applicable for this run.
+Suite file is a node module that is required from the UIVeri5 runtime.
+It can contain JS code to evaluate some conditions when preparing the list of specs applicable for the run.

 Suite with logic:
 ``` js